 - A. Encourage new and varied commercial development of an appropriate type and scale in suitable locations throughout the Village's business zones.
-In addition to the above, encourage businesses and offices in campus settings. - B. Review and update Recognize the current and anticipated office market conditions and accordingly, amend the B/BT District requirements zoning regulations to allow for a greater variety of uses and flexibility with regards to area, bulk and dimensional standards based on site-specific conditions, such as location, access, and environmental features. including lot coverage, building height, setbacks, and landscape buffers. - C. Enhance the potential and appearance of the area zoned B-2 that fronts onto Route 9.
+In addition to the above, encourage businesses and offices in campus settings. - B. Review and update Recognize the current and anticipated office market conditions and accordingly, consider amending the B/BT District requirements zoning regulations to allow for a greater variety of uses and an appropriate level of flexibility with regards to area, bulk and dimensional standards based on site-specific conditions, such as location, access, and environmental features. including lot coverage, building height, setbacks, and landscape buffers. - C. Enhance the potential and appearance of the area zoned B-2 that fronts onto Route 9.